Robin-WZQ/AMDET/README.md

 >
 > *Corresponding Author

-We propose **FAD**, a model-level textual backdoor defense on pretrained encoders.
+We propose **AMBER**, a model-level textual backdoor defense on pretrained encoders.

 The defender ***DO NOT*** have the knowledge of: